 Addressing inequalities and under-representation

 There are a number of relevant and established areas of inequality within research and innovation.
 Some have been the subject of targeted interventions for many years with disappointingly limited effects.
 We want to establish effective interventions that address all of them and are testing approaches in order to assess which are most effective.
-We will embed learning and good practice from this work across the organization.
+We will embed learning and good practice from this work across the organisation.
 Our councils are piloting new approaches and launching calls that put inequalities and under-representation at the forefront.

 Within and across UKRI, we are taking the following actions.